-UPDATE-RECORDS-FROM-INSTANCE - Update database from view class object.
-Function update-records-from-instance object &key database => database database object.
-This will default to the value of default-database. '''
+UPDATE-RECORDS-FROM-INSTANCE -- Update database from view class object.

+update-records-from-instance object &key database =>

+object An instance of a View Class. database database object.
+This will default to the value of default-database.

 Using an instance of a View Class, object, update the table that stores its instance data. database specifies the database in which the update is made only if object is not associated with a database.
 In this case, a record is created in the appropriate table of database using values from the slot values of object, and object becomes associated with database.